 The definition of the practice of law is established by law and varies from one jurisdiction to another.
 Whatever the definition, limiting the practice of law to members of the bar protects the public against rendition of legal services by unqualified persons.
 This Rule does not prohibit a lawyer from employing the services of paraprofessionals and delegating functions to them, so long as the lawyer supervises the delegated work and retains responsibility for their work.
-See Rule 5.3.13
+See Rule 5.3.12

-Through LAWCLERK, the Attorney has sole responsibility for the Lawclerk's work product.
-The Lawclerk is precluded from having any contact with an Attorney's clients, opposing counsel, witnesses, or any other party to the project for which the Lawclerk has been engaged.
-As such, the Lawclerk is precluded from providing legal advice to an Attorney's client, thereby satisfying both the requirements imposed in Model Rule 5.5, as well as the policy behind the rule.
+In LAWCLERK, the Hiring Attorney has sole responsibility for the Remote Associate's work product.
+The Remote Associate is precluded from having any contact with a Hiring Attorney's clients, opposing counsel, witnesses, or any other party to the Work for which the Remote Associate has been engaged unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed.
+As such, the Remote Associate is precluded from otherwise providing legal advice to a Hiring Attorney's client, thereby satisfying both the requirements imposed in Model Rule 5.5, as well as the policy behind the rule.